The fundamental concepts of warehouse optimization

-Data-driven inventory planning and warehouse layout design
+- Data-driven inventory planning

 The variable nature of supply and demand requires ongoing analysis of warehouse capacity and warehouse layout design.
 Poor inventory planning can introduce many unnecessary wastes and costs to the warehouse.
 Traditional tools used to assess warehouse logistics (e.g., spreadsheets or materials requirement planning (MRP) software) estimate the sizing of warehouses using set assumptions like delivery time, inventory needs, and safety stock levels.
 But, at best, these estimates are a static snapshot of the ideal warehouse situation and don’t take into account uncertainty, opportunities for manufacturing growth, or ways to optimize warehouse logistics.
 Additionally, finding the balance between efficiency and cost has become more complex with globalization.

-- What is a DES?
+- What is a discrete event simulation?

-- How does a warehouse DES work?
+- How does a warehouse discrete event simulation work?

-What is a discrete event simulation?
+What is a discrete event simulation, and how does it support optimized warehouse operations?

 As a warehouse optimization tool, DES software models the inventory, storage, and movement of materials and personnel within a given warehouse.
 Simulations allow manufacturers—from food and beverage to pharmaceuticals—to optimize their warehouse floor plans by examining storage needs and quantifying the impact of various replenishment strategies.